Eye poke ends Bellator title fight after 25 seconds

-Bellator v Rizin 2: Flyweight title ends in no-contest, Patricky Freire finishes Roberto de Souza
+Bellator v Rizin 2: Flyweight title fight ends in no-contest, Patricky Freire finishes Roberto de Souza

 Last updated on .From the section Mixed Martial Arts